News and Events Page Banner Image

 Appeals

-Results of the Market Trend Analysis for Reno County for the Assessment Year 2025
+Results of the Market Trend Analysis for Reno County for the Assessment Year 2026

-Valuation Date: January 1, 2025
+Valuation Date: January 1, 2026

 Pursuant to K.S.A.
 79-1460a

-Value notices will be mailed on or before March 1, 2025 this year.
-Multiple studies of the residential real estate market indicated a general upward inflationary trend, though specific areas may be above or below the overall trend.
-A study of the commercial real estate market indicated an upward inflationary trend in some areas and a slightly downward inflationary trend in others.
+Multiple studies of the residential real estate market indicated there is an overall upward inflationary trend county-wide, though specific areas may be above or below the overall trend.
+A study of the commercial real estate market indicated a slight upward inflationary trend in some areas and a steady to slight downward trend in others.
 A study of the real estate market for vacant lots indicated a general upward trend in some areas.
+Values on specific properties may not follow general trends because of changes to the property, correction of descriptive information, or adjustment of values based on sales.
+Value notices will be mailed on or before March 1, 2026 this year.

 Current Appraiser Staff News